 A few simple pantry staples make up this flavorful, vegan salad that is great to keep in the fridge when hunger strikes

-Cooking at home saves so. much. money.
+Cooking at home saves so much money.
 But I'm pretty sure you already knew that.

-Unfortunately, cooking at home can be a less than pleasant experience when you are short on time, need to go to the grocery store, don't know what to cook, forgot an ingredient, think that cooking at home means boring food, the list goes on.
+Unfortunately, cooking at home can be a less than pleasant experience when you are short on time, need to go to the grocery store, don't know what to cook, forgot an ingredient, think that cooking at home means boring food, and the list goes on.

 I'd like to help ease those problems, and this Greek Quinoa Salad does an excellent job.

 A) it takes about 20-25 minutes to make.